google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 ```
 {% endraw %}

-You can copy and paste the above file and pruning should just work.
-However, you can edit the file to:
+Optionally, edit the following field to customize your settings:

+- `storage-repo`, `storage-repo-branch`,
-- Enable a [storage repo] (`storage-repo`, `storage-repo-branch`,
+  `storage-repo-branch-coverage` Enable a [storage repo].
-  `storage-repo-branch-coverage`).

-Finally, let's discuss the last task that ClusterFuzzLite can run: coverage
-report generation.

 ### Coverage reports